LiShuailzn/ICML-2026-Dual-Perception/README.md

 #### 2.1 Gradient and Feature Dual-Perception Framework
 ##### 2.1.1 Multi-view Datasets
 Taking the first fold of Reuters5 as an example, since we manually inject noise into the multi-view dataset, two data files are required during the data preparation phase.
-One is R5/test_1/noisy dataset, which stores the dataset with injected noise; the other is R5/test_1/purified dataset, which saves the dataset processed by the data purification strategy.
+One is _R5/test_1/noisy dataset_, which stores the dataset with injected noise; the other is _R5/test_1/purified dataset_, which saves the dataset processed by the data purification strategy.
 This two datasets differ from the original multi-view dataset only in the training labels.
 ```bash
 - python /code-tensorflow/A_Step_0.py
 - python /code-tensorflow/A_Step_1.py